How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Enable Nested Paging for better memory management between your host and VM.

-In certain conditions, it may be necessary to manually choose the virtualization interface within the Acceleration tab located in the system settings of the virtual PC.
+In certain conditions, it may be necessary to manually choose the virtualization interface within the Acceleration tab located in the virtual PC system settings.

 Nested Paging